 Once your cast iron is fully dry, rub a small amount of vegetable oil into your pan and heat on low for 20 minutes.
 After the pan is cooled, you can use a paper towel to remove any excess oil and store the pan in a clean, dry cupboard.

 Flaking is a sign that your skillet is losing its seasoning.
-Use the coarse salt method to clean it, and re-season the pan.
+If you notice some cast iron skillet flaking, use the coarse salt method to clean it, and re-season the pan.

 If you notice some rusting on your pan it hasn't been getting dried properly and will require some restoration.
 This is the time you can use steel wool or a harsh scrubber to remove the rust and follow with the full seasoning treatment.